nguye2l6/user-interface/project1.md

 # Project 1: Recording the Journey

+The goal of this project is going through the design process of creating a tracking application that addresses users needs.
+In particular, the tracking metrics are focused on cardio/health related processes.
+Currently, the application allows users to track their weight, heartrate, number of steps, and times of activity.

 ## Design work-
 ### Interviewing

+#### What do you hope to learn from these interviews?
+#### What questions did you ask?
+#### What did your interview participants tell you?
+What did you learn from them?
 ### Sketching
 ### Feedback
 ## Describe your interface in detail: